wiris/html-integrations/README.md

 Refer to the [documentation](docs/demos/README.md) for more information.

-## Documentation & Important Links
+## Documentation and important links

 - [Documentation](docs/README.md)
 - [Trying out the demos](docs/demos/README.md)